 Once the boards installed, I applied a quick field coat of finish.
 Even with pre-stained material, the supplier recommends a field-applied coat of finish after installing the boards.

 I could have waited until the battens were installed, but I found it much easier to use the opportunity of the flat surface of just the boards to apply a coat of finish.
 I used the same finish used at the factory for the pre-finish; Cabot solid color acrylic stain in dark slate.

 Once the battens and trim are installed, I applied an additional coat of finish to cover battens.
-Notice the image below demonstrating how the field-applied finish coat covers the fasteners on the boards (image just for demonstration of the painting finish – at this point the battens are not yet installed).
+Notice the image below demonstrating how the field-applied finish coat covers the fasteners on the boards prior to installing battens.

 - Install Top Trim (If using).